ArrMata/fs-journal/journal/03/questions.md

 10. What is the job of the `Model` in `MVC`?

-  > The model stores our data and acts as the one true source of all our data
+  > Models within MVC act as our blueprint for how we want our data to be structured.